Re-lish/stable-cascade-discord-bot/README.md

 # **Quick start**
 - Run ComfyUI (run_cpu or run_nvidia_gpu if you have an nvidia gpu)
 - Replace the placeholder "YOUR MODEL NAME" in workflow_api.json, on line 31.
-- Once comfyUI has launched, replace the server_address in StableDiffusion.py with your current url (Default is 127.0.0.1:8188)
+- Once comfyUI is running, replace the server_address in StableDiffusion.py with your current url (Default is 127.0.0.1:8188)
 - Run Main.py